isometriks/twig-ruby/doc/extensions.md

 # Extensions

-Extensions are how to add functionality to Twig.
-The most common things to add with an extension are functions, filters, tests, and globals.
+Extensions are used to add functionality to Twig.
+The most common elements to add through an extension are functions, filters, tests, and globals.

-You can extend from `Twig::Extension::Base` which will give you some shortcuts for building an extension and already returns empty arrays / hashes for things you may not want to implement.
+To create an extension, extend the `Twig::Extension::Base` class, which provides helpful shortcuts for building extensions and implements empty methods for extension points you may not need.
+This base class handles common boilerplate code so you can focus on implementing just the functionality you need.

 ## Functions